gravityvi/test/readme.txt

-this is only for testing git functions.
+This is only for testing git and github functions.